GoldfishJonny/WARD/README.md

 # TermConstructor
-Silly little program that can create word stems given morphemes, alphabet, and dictionary
+Silly little program that can create word stems given phonemes, alphabet, and dictionary